kamranahmedse/developer-roadmap/src/data/guides/frontend-web-developer-portfolio.md

 - **Introductory and About Me section**: This section should include a brief introduction about yourself, your background, and your expertise.
 It’s also a great place to include your name, location, and any other interesting details about yourself.

 - **Skills and technologies section**: This section shows the different skills and proficiencies, such as crafting responsive designs, enhancing user experience, building APIs, and managing databases.
-It can also include programming languages, frameworks, databases, and other specialized skills.
+It can also include [front end programming languages](https://roadmap.sh/frontend/languages), [frameworks](https://roadmap.sh/frontend/frameworks), databases, and other specialized skills.

 - **Project section**: This section highlights your best work and can include demo links, GitHub links, screenshots, project overview, technologies used, and any other essential details.